Sneezy-w/quiz-genius/requirement.md

   - **New Project** leads to the Create Project Page.

 - **Data Handling:**
-  Retrieve projects from Firebase Firestore keyed to the user’s ID.
+  Retrieve projects from Firebase Firestore keyed to the user's ID.

 ---